-Eventually, as the era of “Autofocus” cameras arrived, he switched to Canon.
+Eventually, as the era of “Autofocus” cameras arrived, he switched to the film Canon EOS 1.
 Using only the 17–35mm zoom, a 35–350mm, and a 14mm prime, he produced 95% of the images he’s famous for today.
 His most famous series Landscapes appeared for the first time in 1970.
 While he did tinker with “museum” type nudes for awhile, the vast majority of his work has been landscapes of the Tuscan countryside, and urban “landscapes”.

 Like his ‘black and white’ contemporary Sebastião Salgado did with workers, he almost magically discovered profound meaning in the most mundane scenes, transforming ‘pretty landscapes’ into works of art.
 Even on his trip to New York in 1979, he was able to condense a chaotic environment into a masterful isolation of color rich geometry.
 In 1986, he started collaborating with Vogue USA and Vogue France, and other periodicals, and also started to incorporate his vision in commercial campaigns for Volkwagen, Volvo, Ferrari, Grundig, Kodak, Satoh, Versace, Hermes and more.